lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ---
 title: Is there a trade-off between compactness and communities of interest?
-author: Zhenghong Lieu
+date: 20th April 2020
 header-includes:
 	- \usepackage{booktabs}
-date: 4th April 2020
 ---

 \def\citeapos#1{\citeauthor{#1}'s (\citeyear{#1})}

-## Abstract
+\begin{abstract}

-How should electoral districts be designed?
-This thesis investigates the relationship between two prominent criteria for district design.
-The design of electoral districts is an important and controversial question in political systems using single-member districts.
-In the U.S., many states attempt to limit gerrymandering by requiring that districts be "reasonably compact".
-At the same time, many states also require that plans respect "the integrity of communities of interest".
-But some argue that mandating compactness necessarily comes at the cost of communities of interest.
+How should electoral districts be drawn?
+In the U.S., many states attempt to limit gerrymandering by requiring that districts be "reasonably compact", but also require that plans respect "the integrity of communities of interest".
+Yet mandating compactness may come at the cost of communities of interest.
 In order to achieve a compact district shape, one may need to disregard communities of interest and assemble highly heterogeneous districts as a result, adversely affecting democratic outcomes like representation and responsiveness.
-Is this true?
 Are compactness and community fundamentally conflicting goals?

 I make two contributions in this work.
-First, I develop a new compactness metric (*human compactness*) that improves upon previous measures by incorporating a notion of travel times.
-Second, I use a Markov Chain Monte Carlo (MCMC) approach to generate a large sample of districting plans and consider empirically how compactness and communities of interest (as measured by district homogeneity) trade off with one another.
-I find no trade-off between compactness and homogeneity across all four compactness measures I
-examine: plans with more compact districts do not tend to have lower levels of homogeneity.
+First, I develop a new compactness metric, human compactness, that improves upon previous measures by incorporating a notion of travel times.
+Second, I use a Markov Chain Monte Carlo (MCMC) approach to generate a large sample of districting plans.
+I find no trade-off between compactness and homogeneity across all four compactness measures I examine: plans with more compact districts do not tend to have lower levels of homogeneity.
 I further find that my human compactness measure consistently identifies more homogeneous districts, suggesting that a judicious choice of compactness metric can in fact encourage better electoral outcomes.
+\end{abstract}

+\pagebreak{}

+\tableofcontents{}

+\pagebreak{}

-## Introduction
+# Introduction

-- Here is a big important issue (district design, or even representation).
-Here is why it's important.
-Here are some things we all agree on about its importance
-- But there is something we don't really understand well enough.
-- I am going to address that problem/shortcoming in this thesis, and here is how.
-- My results indicate...
-- These results are significant because...

 How should electoral districts be drawn?
-This question is important because it is inextricably tied together with democratic representation, a key concept deeply rooted in the political science literature.
+This question is important because it is inextricably tied together with democratic representation, a concept deeply rooted in the political science literature.
 Representation (making all citizens' voices "present" in public policymaking processes) is one of the key pillars of democracy, if not its *raison d'etre*.
 In *The Concept of Representation*, \cite{pitkin} identifies four facets of representation: formalistic, symbolic, descriptive, and substantive.
-The way that districts are drawn can have effects on all four facets.
+The way that districts are drawn can affect all four facets of respresentation.

-How districts are drawn affects formalistic representation.
 Formalistic representation involves both authorisation and accountability.
-Authorisation means that the representative must have come to power through a legitimate mechanism, and accountability means that constituents must be able to punish their representatives and vote them out of office if they do a bad job.
+Authorisation means that the representative must have come to power through a legitimate mechanism, and accountability means that constituents must be able to punish their representatives and vote them out of office if they do poorly.
 Districts that are drawn fairly deliver both authorisation and accountability.
-However, gerrymandering---drawing districts that "pack" or "crack" voters---ensure safe seats for incumbents, meaning that that representatives can do a poor job and yet be assured of a large margin of victory.
-By definition, if representatives can stay in power regardless, they are unaccountable.
+However, gerrymandering---drawing districts that "pack" or "crack" voters---ensure safe seats for incumbents, meaning that that representatives can perform badly and yet be assured of a large margin of victory.
+If representatives can stay in power regardless of their performance, they are unaccountable.
 More generally, if voters cannot materially affect the outcome of elections due to gerrymandering, this casts doubt on the legitimacy---and thus authorisation---of the representatives.